Lowclouds/logtag/README.md

 //....
 LogTag.init();
 ```
 Now, for each "component", however you'd like to think of that, maybe a file, or set of files, or a unified bit of functionality, define a set of tags.
 These correspond to specific logs that you'd like to enable or disable.
-One tag may be associated with many log statements, and one log statement may be enabled my one or more tags; or only by a specific set of tags.
+One tag may be associated with many log statements, and one log statement may be enabled by one or more tags; or only by a specific set of tags.
 Anyway, before executing a log statement, define the tags like this:

 ```js